splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

                   G = data('good.metric', filter=filter('sf_error', 'false'))
                   T = data('total.metric')

             * Line 1 defines the metric you want to use for the success request count as a variable named ``G``.
 Replace ``'good.metric'`` with the name of the metric you want to track.
+Replace the example filters with appropriate filters for the dimension that distinguishes success requests from total requests.
             * Line 2 defines the metric you want to use for the total request count as a variable named ``T``.
 Replace ``'total.metric'`` with the name of the metric you want to track.

             You can also rename the variables.